CM2Walki/EFModStarter/README.md

 end
 ```

-As stated above the .exe parses the JSON from the _pipeline.dat_ and then proceeds to iterate the table to find the status of each achievement.
+As stated earlier the .exe parses the JSON from the _pipeline.dat_ and then proceeds to iterate the table to find the status of each achievement.
+It only checks the file if is has been edited.

 Note that you need to place the steam_api.dll in a seperate folder (EF uses EF_Bin).
 Do **NOT** replace the steam_api.dll from the original installation folder as it will break vCoH!